3 states have already reached Biden's new vaccination goal, but vaccine hesitancy may make it challenging for others - KTVZ

 Fewer than 45% of adults in Wyoming have received at least one dose of Covid-19 vaccine, CDC data shows, along with five other states: Mississippi, Alabama, Louisiana, Tennessee and West Virginia.

-This comes as vaccination rates have fallen: While the US averaged 3.38 million doses administered per day across a week in mid-April, the current seven-day average is 2.19 million doses per day, according to Centers for Disease Control and Prevention data.
+This comes as vaccination rates have fallen: While the US averaged 3.38 million doses administered per day across a week in mid-April, the current seven-day average is 2.19 million doses per day, according to CDC data.
+The most recent numbers as of Wednesday show daily vaccinations have dropped by nearly 20% from last week.

+The CDC reported that almost 250 million total doses have been administered, which is nearly 78% of the 321,549,335 doses delivered.
+That’s about 1.8 million more doses reported administered since Tuesday, dropping the seven-day average for doses reported administered per day.

-To get out of the Covid-19 pandemic, the US will need to shift its vaccine strategy toward local accessibility, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a top Biden adviser, told CNN Tuesday.
+To get out of the Covid-19 pandemic, the US will need to shift its vaccine strategy from mass-vaccination sites toward “walk-in capabilities in 40,000 or so pharmacies throughout the country (and) getting mobile units going,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN Tuesday.

-“I think it’s by changing a little bit of the strategy — getting out of the mass vaccination approach, and really putting in walk-in capabilities in 40,000 or so pharmacies throughout the country, getting mobile units going, getting the local capability of accessibility rather than these broad, mass vaccination sites.”

-If the US doesn’t reach 80% population immunity through a combination of vaccination and natural infection, the nation could face another surge in the winter, vaccine expert Dr. Paul Offit said Tuesday.
+If the US doesn’t reach 80% population immunity through a combination of vaccination and natural infection, the nation could face another surge in the winter, vaccine expert Dr. Paul Offit said.

-As of Tuesday morning, about 44.5% of the US population had at least one dose of a Covid-19 vaccine, and 32% was full vaccinated, according to the CDC.
-Among those 18 and older, 56.4% have had at least one dose and 40.8% are fully vaccinated.
+As of Wednesday morning, nearly 45% of the US population had at least one dose of a Covid-19 vaccine, about 32% was fully vaccinated, according to the CDC.
+Among those 18 and older, about 57% have had at least one dose and nearly 41% are fully vaccinated.

+For now, cases per day are falling.
+The US averaged more than 48,170 new cases a day over the last week — the country’s lowest average of 2021, according to Johns Hopkins University data.

+That’s 32% below this spring’s peak of more than 71,200 cases a day reached three weeks ago, and about a fifth of the country’s all-time peak average of 251,056 per day set on January 8.

 Canada authorizes Pfizer vaccine for children 12-15; US could soon do the same